JH-All/JH-All/README.md

 - 🤓 I’m currently learning **habitat suitability models and bayesian data analysis for ecology**

-- 👯 I’m looking to collaborate on **numeric and community ecology projects**
+- 👯 I’m looking to collaborate on **numerical and community ecology projects**

 - 📫 How to reach me **jh.costa@unesp.br**